-2. It generates good feng shui and can guard your house and family members from evil spirits or catastrophe and also ensures good health to everyone in the house.
+2. It generates good Feng Shui and can guard your house and family members from evil spirits or catastrophes and also ensures good health to everyone in the house.

 3. It will also ward off evil and wicked people (小人/恶人) who intend to harm you or your family.
 It also helps you through obstacles and hard times in life.

 4. It is a symbol of authority and power, thus you will enjoy the same status and influence when you place it at an auspicious position on your office desk.

 5. It does not have an anus, so whatever good fortune that it absorbs in will be trapped in the stomach for your use.
 None of the good fortune will be lost once it is into its stomach.

 6. It not only pleases the Grand Duke of Jupiter/Tai Sui (太岁) but also helps you to ward off many different types of Sha Qi (煞气) that are moving around in the Flying Star Chart – 九官飞星

 7. You can also carry a pocket size Tian Lu (天禄) with you for protection, especially when you work in places with negative energies, have frequent traveling or going for business talks.